 Adjust the wreath to make it look even and full.

 For this wreath, it took 3 rolls of burlap.
 You have the option to make the wreath fuller by creating larger loops and squishing more rows into each section by pushing the burlap together.

 You can decorate the wreath seasonally by adding ribbon, floral accessories and other fun accents.

-As you can see here it is easy to take apart a floral stem and use it in a way that makes sense for the project.
-Most of these floral stems are made with wire making it easy to attach to the wreath; you can always attach accessories with floral wire or a glue gun.
+As you can see, it is easy to take apart a floral stem and use it in a way that makes sense for the project.
+Most of these floral stems are made with wire which makes it easy to attach to the wreath; you can always attach accessories with floral wire or a glue gun.
 A burlap wreath is a fun and affordable project to create this fall.